nargiza1903/welcome-young-developers/docs/Session-3.md

 * A **free** hosting platform
 * Part of GitHub, a website where developers store and share code
 * Super easy to use, even for beginners!
+* you can get your project directly from github.com
+* i am smart kid in this world ever

 **Why use GitHub Pages?**